melkamu12/First_Capstone_Melkamu/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse staff and reviewer...
+I would like to thank microverse staff and Cindy Shin capstone UI design for Creative Commons License.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>